Kaiseridze/movieApp-V1.0/README.md

 In this build, primitive pagination and popup work when you click on a movie

-Also the search also works (Only the names in it are displayed in Russian)
+The search also works (Only the names in it are displayed in Russian)